hummingbot/hummingbot/documentation/docs/connectors/terra.md

 ## Connecting to Terra

-<Callout
-  type="note"
+!!! note
-  body="Before connecting your wallet address and seed, make sure to have Terra set up when you create your `gateway-instance`"
+    Before connecting your wallet address and seed, make sure to have Terra set up when you create your `gateway-instance`
-/>

 ![](/assets/img/terra_setup.png)